 Resolution: Two patches fixed this error: GMPL*2.0*37 and this patch, OR*3.0*296.
 The first patch went through and corrected null entries that were in the sites’ databases.
 Patch OR*3.0*296, CPRS GUI v.27.90, prevents the null value from being set or passed to the Problem List package.

+New Problems with Priority of Unknown Creates Bad Data – In CPRS v.27, a change was made that created an error: If a user entered a new problem and left the priority as “unknown”, CPRS sent incorrect data to the problem list application.
+The Reminders Index then used the Problem List as a source, and the bad data meant that some reminders were not correctly evaluated.

+Resolution: Developer corrected the problem list so that it now sends the correct data.
+A separate Problem List patch will correct the incorrect data.

 Reminders

-(276139) – In CPRS v.27, w:

-“.”

-Developers mied
+Remote Procedure ORWCV POLL is not registered to the option YSBROKER1 (Remedy 276139) – In CPRS v.27, when processing a Mental Health test from a Clinical Reminder dialog, the following error occurs sporadically:

+“Remote Procedure ORWCV POLL is not registered to the option YS BROKER1.”

+Resolution: OWCV POLL RPC is a background job that CPRS checks every couple of seconds for the cover sheet data.
+This error occurs if a Mental Health test is accessed while this background job is processing.
+Developers modified CPRS to pause in checking the OWCV POLL job while the Mental Health DLL is open.

 Reminders Due Folder Displays, but Contains No Due Reminders – Sites discovered a problem with the Reminders evaluation that conflicted with use of the Vitals dynamic link library (DLL) in CPRS.
 When a user opens a patient record in CPRS, several processes occur, including a Reminders evaluation to see if any Reminders are due for the selected patient.
 While this is happening, the Reminders icon shows the magnifying glass going in circles.